tvh0021/aweSOM/docs/source/testing.rst

 IDs for the dataset and save them as `npy` files.
 Then it will perform the SCE analysis on the dataset using both the aweSOM and legacy implementations, and compare the training time of the two algorithms.

+Additionally, high-level controls include: `--C` to specify the number of clusters per realization; `--legacy` or `--awesom` to specify one of the two algorithms to benchmark separately.

+NOTE: If the test did not complete successfully, there will be a directory named `som_out` in the current working directory.
+This should be cleaned up manually.

-In general, the Numpy version of aweSOM is around 2x faster than the legacy implementation.
+In general, the Numpy version of aweSOM is around :math:`2 \times` faster than the legacy implementation.
 However, the GPU version of aweSOM is slower than the legacy implementation due to the overhead for small datasets (:math:`N < 5\times10^4`).
 The GPU version of aweSOM is only faster for large datasets (:math:`N > 10^5`), and is exponentially faster as you scale up beyond :math:`N \sim 10^6`.